kindrakevychn/Next-report/README.md

 This app is intended to be deployed with [Cloudflare Pages](https://pages.cloudflare.com/).
 App is built with [Next.js](https://nextjs.org/).
 It is intended to be static web app, i.e. it uses [static HTML export](https://nextjs.org/docs/advanced-features/static-html-export).
 The reason is Cloudflare Pages.
 It uses [Cloudflare Workers Functions](https://developers.cloudflare.com/pages/platform/functions) to implement needed logic on backend side.

 Also see the [docs](docs/) folder which might give you some overview.

+## Version

+`version` from `package.json` will not give you any valuable information.
+This project uses commit hash as pointer to specific version, and tags to mark release.
+See [version naming](#version-naming) for tags.

 ## Development